khliland/CCI/README.md

 CCI.test(formula = Y ~ X | Z2, data = dat, data_type = "binary", method = "xgboost")
 ```

 In the second example, we use `xgboost` as the machine learning algorithm.
 The CCI package offers three built-in methods: `lm` (linear model), `rf` (random forest, the default), and `xgboost` (extreme gradient boosting).
-While random forest is the default due to its balance of speed and accuracy, `xgboost` is more robust and recommended for binary and categorical data types.
+While random forest is the default due to its balance of speed and accuracy, `xgboost` is more robust and recommended especially for binary and categorical data types.
 Custom machine learning algorithms can also be defined by the user.

 Testing conditional independence with categorical data types is difficult.
 The CCI-package can handle such cases,  but requires quit large data sets, again, we recommend to use xgboost.
 Unfortunately, it is also a little slow.